subamanis/mezura/README.md

 --changelog
     No arguments.

-    Overrides normal program execution and just prints a summary of the changes of every previous version of the program
+    Overrides normal program execution and just prints a summary of the changes of every previous version of the program.

 --show-languages
     No arguments.

     Overrides normal program execution and just prints a sorted list with the names of all the supported languages that were detected in the persistent data path of the application, where you can add more.

 --show-configs
     No arguments.

     Overrides normal program execution and just prints a sorted list with the names of all the configuration files that were detected in the persistent data path of the application.

 --dirs
     The paths to the directories or files, seperated by commas if more than 1,